-- Mozzarella cheese: I prefer buying the block of mozzarella and grating it at home, however, pre-shredded cheese is suitable as well.
+- Mozzarella cheese: I prefer buying the block of mozzarella and grating it at home.
+However, pre-shredded cheese is also suitable.

-- Pasta sauce or pizza sauce: Use any kind of jarred pasta tomato sauce or pizza sauce.
-Do not use canned plain tomato sauce, unless you add some ingredients to make it a proper pizza sauce.
+- Pasta sauce or pizza sauce: Use any jarred pasta tomato sauce or pizza sauce.
+Do not use canned plain tomato sauce unless you add some ingredients to make it a proper pizza sauce.